pete-mba5/pete-mba5.github.io/_posts/2023-04-06-picture-of-the day.markdown

 categories: jekyll update
 ---

 Soda Brücke on my way back from the office.
-It is places between the Südtangente and the railways.
+It is placed between the Südtangente and the railways closed to the main Station Karlsruhe.